¡Hablamos Español!

 Definition of Wrongful Death

 In Utah, a wrongful death is a death caused by the wrongful act or neglect of another.
 If the deceased could have filed a personal injury lawsuit had they lived, it typically qualifies as a wrongful death case once the victim passes away.
 This could arise from car crashes, medical errors, defective products, or even criminal acts.
+A Provo Wrongful Death Lawyer can help you understand your legal options and seek justice for your loved one.

 Statute of Limitations